Tucker6742/mlmed2024/Practice/Practice 2/README.md

     Edit the `root_dir` in the `main` function to match the `data` directory tree

 - Behavior
-    Setup the train/val/test split for data, create directory tree, and setup files order in folders
+    Set up the train/val/test split for data, create directory tree, and setup files order in folders

 ## `2.
 Data analysis.py`
 - Usage
     Edit `root_dir` in `main` function to match the directory tree

 - Behavior
     Setup train/val/test dataframe, make OBB labels for each split and plot ellipse + OBB for some image in train/val/test